Libra Group: Diversified investments

 Libra previously held LXM Group, a financial services provider, and Riposte Capital.

-Libra Group has 20 operating entities around the world.
+Libra Group has 15 operating entities around the world.
 Its diversified companies, which fall outside of its main areas of operation, include Principal Media, a film and television company based in Los Angeles, which, in November 2022, invested in Toronto-based TV and film production company, Chesler/Perlmutter Productions.

 Libra Group also has a 50% stake in the luxury natural-fiber mattress and home furnishings company COCO-MAT.
 In March 2022 Libra Group announced an investment in GreenMet, formerly known as Greentech Minerals Holdings.
 The company is active in the development of sustainable supply chain infrastructure for critical rare earth minerals, such as green steel.
+In November 2025, Libra Group announced the sale of its stake in GreenMet.
+Following the sale, Libra Group has reinvested into a sustainable lithium extraction and processing project based in Texas and Arkansas.

 Corporate affairs

 Operations

 Libra Group's headquarters are located in New York.
-The company also operates 26 offices worldwide, including locations in Miami, Beijing, Buenos Aires, and Athens.
+The company has offices in 30 regions worldwide, including locations in Miami, Beijing, Buenos Aires, and Athens.

-As of 2023, the company has 20 operating entities around the world.
+As of 2026, the company has 15 operating entities around the world.
 The major subsidiaries operate in six separate industries: Aerospace; renewable energy; hotels and hospitality services; real estate; maritime and diversified investments.

 Several of Libra Group's past subsidiaries were responsible for the management and oversight of subsidiaries within a specific geographic region.
 Some of these included First Mediterranean Investments, a holding company for specialist investment companies focused on the Southeastern Mediterranean and Balkan regions; and First Oriental Investments, was a specialist real estate investment and development company for Southeast Asia.
 Libra Group also operates Libra Capital and Libra Group Services, providing investment-management and legal, accounting, marketing, and administrative services to other Libra Group subsidiaries.

 Leadership

 Libra Group is privately owned by the Logothetis family, whose members fill several key roles in the organization.
 George Logothetis is the company's executive chairman and founding CEO, appointing Manos Kouligkas to succeed him as CEO in 2022.
-Nicholas Logothetis is the vice-chairman.
+Nicholas Logothetis is the executive vice-chairman.
 Constantine Logothetis is a non-executive board member and was formerly vice chairman.
-Adamantios Tomazos is the senior executive board member, and was a founding director of Lease Corporation International, the international commercial aircraft leasing subsidiary of Libra Group.
+Adamantios Tomazos is the vice chairman, and was a founding director of Lease Corporation International, the international commercial aircraft leasing subsidiary of Libra Group.
 Former United States ambassador John Negroponte is a former director of Libra Group and an advisor to the board.
 Leon Logothetis is the former head of the company's Los Angeles–based film company Principal Media.
-Phaedra Chrousos is Chief Strategy Officer.
-In March 2023 Praveen Vetrivel was appointed Chief Financial Officer.